What steps are you taking to prevent staff and other personnel from potentially bringing the coronavirus into the community?

-While we know physical separation and time spent alone in their apartments are difficult for our residents, our entire team is committed to helping our residents have fun while remaining safe and healthy.
+We know physical separation from family and friends can be very difficult for our residents.
+As such, our entire team is committed to help our residents have fun and “visit” with loved ones while remaining safe and healthy.
 Some ways we do this include:

 We are coming up with more ideas daily—be sure to check out our Facebook page to see some of the fun things we are doing.